 Although I’m glad I’m not the only one who doesn’t remember all the rules.
 Helen from The Mulberry Bush also had a little trouble:

 My daughter has been playing hopscotch this week.
 I know there’s throwing and hopping involved, so I improvised.

 Playing In The Mud!

-Sometimes I think we can all get caught up in the idea of a Insta Perfect garden, perfectly landscaped and suitable for the cover of any Aldi catalogue.
-But the joy, for you and your kids, of having a little mud patch in the corner that they can just be dirty messy kids is one of the things they will remember forever.
+Sometimes I think we can all get caught up in the idea of an Insta-Perfect garden, perfectly landscaped and suitable for the cover of any home improvement or DIY catalogue.
+But the joy, for you and your kids, of having a little mud patch in the corner where they can just be dirty messy kids is one of the things they will remember forever.